Two men plead guilty to acting as Iranian agents in US, spying on Americans

 US SANCTIONS 9 IN IRAN SUPREME LEADER'S INNER CIRCLE FOR 'REPRESSION, TORTURE, TERRORISM'

-Prosecutors said Doostdar traveled to the United States in 2017to give Ghorbani instructions on surveilling American citizens who are part of MEK, the DOJ said.
+Prosecutors said Doostdar traveled to the United States in 2017 to give Ghorbani instructions on surveilling American citizens who are part of MEK, the DOJ said.

 “The Iranian government thought it could get away with conducting surveillance on individuals in the United States by sending one of its agents here to task a permanent resident with conducting and collecting that surveillance,” Washington D.C.
 U.S. Attorney Jessie Liu said.
 “This case highlights our efforts to pursue those who threaten national security and disrupt foreign governments that target U.S. persons.”